kardianos/vendor-spec/README.md

 By separating out the remote (go get) path from the local internal path, a tool can detect when a standard library package is vendored and take steps to prevent duplicating imports.
-Without the Local field a tool will be unable to detect when a standard library package is being vendored and it will be unable to re-write the import path to be shorter without losing information.
+Without the Local field a tool will be unable to re-write the import path to be shorter without losing information.

 ### Version and VersionTime fields
 Both version fields are optional.
 However tools must persist any information